Alexis-Bll/network-lab-portfolio/enterprise-network-lab/README.md

 - No public IP addressing is required within the lab

 This reflects real-world enterprise environments where:

 - MPLS or private WAN links are used between sites
-- Internal traffic never leaves the private network
+- Internal traffic remains within the private network
-- Routing is handled internally rather than relying on internet-based connectivity
+- Routing is handled internally without reliance on internet-based connectivity

 ---